consumptionof/cons-demo-store/README.md

   the rewards points expended during the transaction, and the customer's total remaining rewards points.

+## Why do you have so many functions?
+  That's mostly for my own convenience.
+I hate when I mistype something and the program immediately dies over a typo, forcing me to retype everything I'd already entered up to that point.
+Or when I mistype something, the program doesn't recognize it, and something wrong is put into the database -- something I may not realize at the time, but will have to dig in and correct.
+  I'll bet a lot of users in general feel that way, as well.
+  So, as long as this is a CLI program, they will stay.
+  Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.08
+- Updated view
+  I'm going to try building the update_(things) functions around the view function.
+To that end, I've made it so that it'll properly detect if something is a number or not.
+  For now, it'll only work with integers.
+Later on, once this script is worked into a GUI program,
+  I might add the ability to search for prices.
+  That doesn't seem very helpful at the moment.
+  Furthermore, you can now search for the code of the item affected by coupons.
+This is a much more useful thing to search for than memorizing the exact number of 0s to put after the 6 and before the main code.
+  More generally, it now uses get_result instead of just depending on its own resolution.

+- Updated check_numeric
+  This function now expects an input specifying whether the expected result is an integer or a float.
+  Don't ask why I was so resistant to the idea, I'm not really sure.
+  It also states when the default value is being used, if one is being used.

+- Added update_coupon
+  This function will update existing entries in the coupons table.
+You can change any variable you wish.
+  (If you change the entry so that a non-rewards card member can get a coupon, but assign it a rewards point value, it will probably break things.
+Please don't do that.)
+  This is the first of the three update functions I'll be making.

+- Updated get_true
+  This function now automatically uses the provided default value if either no input is provided, or the input is wrong too many times.

 ### Version 0.07
 - Updated get_true
   get_true can now accept default values.